-As a Student Life Writer in my first year, I can tell you that the content we publish is designed to connect every student to the campus community—to new people, places, ideas, and opportunities.
+As a UBC Life Writer in my second year, I can tell you that the content we publish is designed to connect every student to the campus community—to new people, places, ideas, and opportunities.
 We’re here to help you find your place at UBC—because whatever your background or interests, there’s something at UBC for you!

 Along the way, we’ve taken you on a tour of what UBC has to offer—beyond the classroom.
 Some examples:

 - Adapting to commuter life or residence life

 - Learning how to adult, be emotionally intelligent, and manage your money

 - Reading about worldly adventures and ways you can study abroad

 - Exploring diverse opportunities, like what to do over the summer

 - Finding a new snack or club to suit your taste

 - Getting advice from profs and seeing what UBC alumni are up to

 - Appreciating Indigenous art and artwork you’ve likely walked past but maybe didn’t notice